A beautiful perennial garden isn't simply a

 No plant should be just put in a garden wherever it

-might fit.
-Always find it a contrasting partner.
+and find it a suitable contrasting and supportive partner.

 My formula for any garden design is to create individual eye grabbing